 Being a fitness coach doesn’t just mean being a certified teacher in various forms of physical training.
 Urmi is more than that.
-She calls herself a ‘kinetic coach’; someone who trains the body to be physically fit and mentally sound.
+She calls herself an ‘Energy Coach’; someone who trains the body to be physically fit and mentally sound.

 Today, she has her own training centre in Mumbai called Kinetic Living.
-Prior to this, she’s had experience performing at various national and international events, and has even been an ambassador for Nike.
+Prior to this, she’s had experience performing at various national and international events, and is even a Nike coach.

 If you’re an entrepreneur or simply just interested in athletics or self-improvement, hear what Urmi has to say about her experiences and the importance of exercise in dealing with stress.

 A quote by Steve Jobs really struck a chord in Coach Urmi during her college orientation.
 “You can’t connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.”

 Today, when she looks back on her journey, the dots have definitely connected to lead up to starting Kinetic Living.
 It began during her childhood when Urmi learned classical dance, played basketball in her school and even tried out cardio kickboxing.

 “These activities were so dynamic.
 Movement was a big part of my life,” Urmi says.

 To manage so many activities, she disciplined herself to focus, which reaped good results and also motivated her to work hard in her academics.